 Conclusion

 In the final analysis, both value and growth investing offer advantages.
 Value investing offers safety and steady income, while growth investing offers the prospect of more money in the future.
-Smart investors will understand both strategies and chose the one that is best for them.
+Smart investors will understand both strategies and choose the best one for them.

 Related Articles: Finding Great Stocks With Stock Rover